qjebbs/vscode-plantuml/README.md

 - Preview Diagram, Press `Alt-D` to start PlantUML preview.
   - Auto update.
   - Zoom & scroll support.
-  - Muli-Page Diagram support.
+  - Multi-Page Diagram support.
   - Instant preview, if diagram's been exported.
   - From local or server.
 - Export Diagrams
   - At cursor, in current file, in whole workspace, in workspace selected.
   - Concurrent export.
   - Generate URLs.
-  - Muli-Page Diagram support.
+  - Multi-Page Diagram support.
   - From local or server. **NEW!!**
 - Editing Supports
   - Format PlantUML code. **NEW!!**